Federico Malvestiti

-Federico Malvestiti (born 12 June 2000) is an Italian racing driver who most recently competed in the FIA F3 Championship for Jenzer Motorsport.
+Federico Malvestiti (born 12 June 2000) is an Italian racing driver.
+He most recently competed in the 2024 Italian GT Sprint Championship for BMW Italia Ceccato Racing and won the GT3 PRO-AM Division together with Brazilian racing driver Pedro Carvalho Ebrahim.
 He is a race winner in the Italian F4 Championship.

-Career
+Junior formula career

 Karting

 Malvestiti was born in Monza, and began karting in 2010 in events such as Easykart International Grand Final and Trofeo Nazionale Easykart.

 Italian F4

 Malvestiti's first outing in single seaters was in Italian F4 in 2015 with Antonelli Motorsport where he competed in two rounds, finishing no higher than 12th.
 In 2016 Malvestiti competed full time with Antonelli Motorsport where he scored points twice and finished 25th in the standings.
 Malvestiti's 2nd season in 2017 saw him drive for Jenzer Motorsport.
 Malvestiti scored points six times and finished 10th in the standings.
 His 3rd and last season in Italian F4 was his best as he would finish fifth in the standings with four podiums, two pole positions, and a win at Imola.